-Five Blockbuster Trades We’d Like To See Before MLB trade Deadline
+Five Blockbuster Trades We’d Like To See Before MLB Trade Deadline

 San Fransisco Giants Trade Johnny Cueto To Houston Astros

 The Giants have struggled mightily this season, and could be looking to cash in on valuable trade chips in order to bolster their farm system.
 The Astros have a stranglehold on the American League West, but they could benefit from improving their starting rotation come playoff time.
-Dallas Kuechel and Cueto could form a solid 1-2 punch, which could make Houston the favorite in the AL. The veteran right-hander is on the hook for $21 million for the next four seasons, though, so it would be quite the investment.
+Dallas Keuchel and Cueto could form a solid 1-2 punch, which could make Houston the favorite in the AL. The veteran right-hander is on the hook for $21 million for the next four seasons, though, so it would be quite the investment.

 Texas Rangers Trade Yu Darvish To Los Angeles Dodgers